 Many people with oily skin often feel that they should not moisturise as their skin has enough of oil as it is.
 However, oil and moisture are very different things.
 You can have oily skin yet your skin can feel dry, tight and be flaky.
 Your sebaceous glands may release oil but the moisture in your skin may be very low.

-It is a common misconception that acne prone skin is oily, so it needs to be dried out.
-However what you end up drying is your skin.
-The acne are formed on your skin after all.
+It is a common misconception that acne-prone skin is oily, so it needs to be dried out.
+However, what you end up drying is your skin.
+The acne is formed on your skin after all.

 However, what I have learned over the past few years is that your skin needs moisture.
 I cannot emphasise this enough but whether you have acne or not, your skin needs moisture.
 If your skin is moist and supple the pores will remain open letting the oil flow normally to the surface of your skin.